sbenny123/interior-designer/README.md

 When an item is moved or selected, a button appears on the left which will include options to change the design of the model or delete it.

+# Change Item's design
+When the change design button is pressed, a view is shown with the designs that the items can be customised to.

+Select one to change its designa and press the back icon when you have finished.